Joseph Jefferson: Early career

 In 1833, at the age of four years, Jefferson was carried on stage at the Washington theatre in a bag by an actor named Thomas D. Rice.
 He put Jefferson alongside him in black face and dress with Rice performing his well-known character "Jim Crow" and little Joseph as Little Joe.
 In 1837, at age eight, Joseph performed at the Franklin theatre in New York City with his parents as a pirate.
-After the end of the 1837-38 season, his parents moved with Joseph, his brother Charles Burke, and his sister, Cornelia, to Chicago.
+After the end of the 1837–38 season, his parents moved with Joseph, his brother Charles Burke, and his sister, Cornelia, to Chicago.
 There they performed in the young city's first resident company, the Chicago Theater, at the rough-hewn Sauganash Hotel.
 Joseph sang comic songs, played bit parts, and performed the role of the Duke of York.

 His father died when he was 13, and young Jefferson continued acting and helping to support the family.
 Both Jefferson and Burke performed continuously, and the entire family toured in what was then considered the American West and South.
 Traveling theatre to theatre, Jefferson performed and worked everywhere in between Boston to Charleston as far as Chicago.
-The family led the lives of "Strolling Players", essentially itinerant actors.
+The family led the lives of "strolling players", essentially itinerant actors.

-At one point they followed the American army from 1846-1848 during the Mexican–American War.
+At one point they followed the American army from 1846 to 1848 during the Mexican–American War.
 Jefferson learned to perform in a variety of space, for instance in the dining rooms of country hotels, without any stage or scenery.
 He put together makeshift footlights by mounting tallow candles on a strip board nailed to the floor.
 He was one of the seven founding members of the Actors' Order of Friendship, a benevolent society founded in Philadelphia in 1849.
 He also served as the Order's first Secretary.
 It was not until after he returned to New York in 1849 that he began earning critical success and financial rewards.

 After this experience, partly as actor, partly as manager, he won his first pronounced success in 1858 as Asa Trenchard in Tom Taylor's Our American Cousin at Laura Keene's Theatre in New York.
 This play was the turning-point of his career, as it would be for actor E. A. Sothern.
 Jefferson revealed a new spirit in comedy, at a time when actors were long used to a more artificial convention.
 He also portrayed pathos in the part.

 Other early parts included Newman Noggs in Nicholas Nickleby, Caleb Plummer in Dot (an adaption of The Cricket on the Hearth), Dr. Pangloss in George Colman the Younger's The Heir at Law, Salem Scudder in The Octoroon, and Bob Acres in The Rivals.
 The actors created this part beyond what Sheridan appears to sketch.

 In 1859, Jefferson made a dramatic adaptation of Washington Irving's story of "Rip Van Winkle", drawing from older plays.
 He acted it with success in Washington, D.C., with Sophie Gimber Kuhn playing the role of Lowenna.